• Menu

 Main features

 • The size of the blade caught my attention first when I bought it.
-This 6.5-inch blade is a good size for most projects and allows for some pretty precise cutting.
+This 6.5-inch blade is a good size for most projects and allows precise cutting.

 • The thin pointed tip of the knife has an added advantage when dealing with delicate cutting on tight areas of detailed designs.
 The manufacturers have also done us the courtesy of sharpening it before delivery.

-• Its high-quality steel construction makes it highly durable, allowing you to get years of use out of it without needing a replacement.
+• Its high-quality steel construction makes it highly durable, allowing you to use it for years without needing a replacement.

 The nice thing about knives with replaceable blades is that you can buy one of each style or just enough for one project at a time and then change them as needed; they even sell these replacement blades on Amazon!
 I would invest in one of these if I were getting started in chip carving.